Raku/problem-solving/.github/ISSUE_TEMPLATE/issue-template.md

 ---
-name: Issue template
+name: Report a problem
-about: Reporting a problem
+about: ''
 title: ''
 labels: ''
 assignees: ''